lelepado01/FoundationModel4ClimateNotes/src/liquid_neural_networks.md

 - the complexity of this network is tied to the ODE solver, which use fixed steps.
 Some solutions include Hypersolvers, closed form solutions and sparse flows.
 - Vanishing gradients and exploding gradients are still a problem.
 A possible solution is to use a mixed memory wrapper.

+## Neural Circuit Policies

+Neural Circuit Policies are recurrent neural network models inspired by the nervous system of the nematode C. elegans.
+Compared to standard ML models, NCPs have

+- Neurons that are modeled by an ordinary differential equation
+- A sparse structured wiring